Kitsui-mizukawa/file-renamer-html/README.md

 # File Renamer - Sequential File Naming Tool (AI TEST)

-AI TESA web-based file renaming application that allows you to select a folder and rename all files sequentially based on either file size or creation date.
+AI TEST | web-based file renaming application that allows you to select a folder and rename all files sequentially based on either file size or creation date.
 Built with modern web technologies and runs entirely in your browser.\

 https://kitsui-mizukawa.github.io/file-renamer-html/
 ## Features